hemanth090/hemanth090/README.md

 I'm a final-year Computer Science student at Sreyas Institute of Engineering and Technology, graduating in June 2026.
 I specialize in building AI-integrated full-stack applications that solve real-world problems.
 My projects have reached 100+ users with 85% accuracy rates, focusing on practical tools that make complex tasks simpler.

 I enjoy combining modern web technologies with AI to create applications that genuinely help people—from simplifying legal documents to organizing handwritten notes.
-Currently seeking software engineering opportunities starting June 2026.
+Currently seeking software engineering opportunities.

 ## 🛠️ Tech Stack